The Virtual Large Cardinal Hierarchy: Virtual Berkeley cardinals

 \defi[]{ The \textbf{virtual Vop\v enka filter} $F$ on $\on$ consists of those classes $X$ for which there is an associated natural $\on$-sequence $\vec\M^X$ such that $\crit\pi\in X$ for any $\alpha<\beta$ and any generic elementary $\pi\colon\M_\alpha^X\to\M_\beta^X$. }

-Theorem \ref{theo.vopwood} shows that the virtual Vop\v enka filter is proper if and only if the virtual Vop\v enka principle holds.
-The proof of Proposition 24.14 in \cite{Kanamori} also shows that if the virtual Vop\v enka principle holds, then the virtual Vop\v enka filter is normal.
+Theorem~\ref{theo.vopwood} shows that the virtual Vop\v enka filter is proper if and only if the virtual Vop\v enka principle for finite languages holds.
+The proof of Proposition~24.14 in \cite{Kanamori} also shows that if the virtual Vop\v enka principle for finite languages holds, then the virtual Vop\v enka filter is normal.
 However, as we will see shortly, unlike the Vop\v enka filter, the virtual Vop\v enka filter might be proper, but not uniform.
-This means that there could be an ordinal $\delta$ such that every natural sequence of structures has an elementary embedding between two of its structures with critical point below $\delta$.
-Standard proofs of the uniformity of the Vop\v enka filter fail in the virtual context once again because of the absence of Kunen's Inconsistency.
-It appears that Kunen's Inconsistency is essential to the proof that every class of structures can be coded by a natural $\on$-sequence, so that in particular we would be able to code structures in a language with arbitrarily many constants.
-Indeed, we will show that if the virtual \Vopenka\ filter is uniform, then there are no Berkeley cardinals, and if there is model of $\zfc$ with a Berkeley cardinal, then there is a model of $\zfc$ in which the virtual \Vopenka\ filter is proper, but not uniform.
-It will follows that the virtual \Vopenka\ Principle holds and $\on$ is Mahlo precisely when $\on$ is virtually Woodin and precisely when the virtual \Vopenka\ filter is uniform.
+This means that there could be an ordinal $\delta$ such that every natural sequence of structures has a generic elementary embedding between two of its structures with critical point below $\delta$.